orthanc-mirrors/orthanc-book/Sphinx/source/users/storage-commitment.rst

 ------------

-Starting with **release 1.6.0**, Orthanc implements DICOM storage commitment, both as an SCP and as a SCU.
+Starting with **release 1.6.0**, Orthanc implements DICOM storage commitment, both as SCP and as SCU (i.e. both as a server and as a client).

-Storage commitment is a feature of the DICOM standard by which an imaging modality "A" asks a remote imaging modality "B", whether "B" accepts responsibility for having stored the images "A" has sent to it.
+Storage commitment is a feature of the DICOM standard by which an imaging modality "A" asks a remote imaging modality "B", whether "B" accepts responsibility for having stored a set of DICOM instances.

 Typically, a storage commitment request is issued by "A" after "A" has sent images to "B" using the :ref:`DICOM C-STORE command
 <dicom-store>`.
 If "B" answers that all the images have been properly
-received, the modality "A" has the guarantee that the C-STORE commands ran fine, and thus "A" might decide to remove the images from its database.
-If "B" answers that there was an error, "A" might decide to send the images again.
+received, the modality "A" has the guarantee that the C-STORE commands ran fine, and thus "A" could decide to remove the images from its local database.
+If "B" answers that there was an error, "A" could decide to send the images again.

 For more technical information, one may refer to the storage commitment `Information Object Definition